wix-incubator/wix-rest-docs/wix-bookings/guides/About Wix Bookings.md

 - **Site owner:** The Wix site owner (who has Wix Bookings installed).

-- **Resources:** A business asset like a staff member, a room, or equipment needed to provide a service.
+- **Resource:** A business asset like a staff member, a room, or equipment needed to provide a service.

 - **Service:** A business offering that you can book.
 For example, a fitness studio may offer a 1-hour yoga class, a 45 minute HIIT training session, and a 30 minute 1-on-1 personal training.
 Wix Bookings offers 3 types of services: